Elderly & Disabled

-Customers are required to show a valid senior ID card, Massachusetts Statewide Access Pass or a Medicare card with a photo ID to purchase a reduced fare bus ticket or 31-day pass.
+Customers are required to show a valid senior ID card, Transportation Access Pass or a Medicare card with a photo ID to purchase a reduced fare bus ticket or 31-day pass.
 Vendors that do not adhere to this policy will be in violation of the WRTA Vendor contract and may have the contract revoked.

 Need some help accessing Disability Resources in Massachusetts?